 From Carnac you can also continue on to the Quiberon Peninsula to visit Quiberon, and also for ferries to the largest of the islands off the Brittany coast at Belle-Ile-en-Mer and the much smaller island of Ile Houat.

-The Morbihan Gulf to the east of Carnac has numerous small islands and opportunities to explore nature including trips to the islands of Ile-d'Arz and the Ile-aux-Moines.
 On the Rhuys peninsula to the south of Morbihan gulf you can visit Sarzeau, also perhaps pausing to admire the church at Saint-Gildas-de-Rhuys, then continue to reach Arzon and the twin ports of Port de Crouesty and Port Navalo.

 Other sights of interest in Morbihan

 The most popular destinations in Morbihan are along its southern coastline, although there is also quiet countryside and historic towns and villages to discover a little way inland.

 Moving west to east through Morbihan, start perhaps with a visit to the fishing port at Lorient.
 A short distance north of Lorient we suggest a trip to explore the villages at Lanvaudan and Pont Scorff.